fennel-ai/client/docs/pages/getting-started/installation.md

 ## Deploying Fennel Server

 Fennel runs as a single tenant system inside your cloud so that your data and code never leave your cloud perimeter.
-As an example, here are the steps for deployment on AWS:
+See [deployment model](/security/deployment-model) for details.
+With this deployment model, here are the steps for deploying Fennel servers in your cloud:

 1. Create a new account in
    your [AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html).
 Fennel